BuildSysUniformMetadata/BrickSchemaSite/content/contact/index.md

 ---

 * [Developer Forum](https://groups.google.com/d/forum/brickschema)
-we will actively respond to users' any concerns or questions.
+We will actively respond to any concerns or questions.
 * [Github Issues](https://github.com/BuildSysUniformMetadata/GroundTruth/issues)
 Any technical features can be discussed.
 We welcome any proposals including new Tagsets and feature.